On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

 Clearly $C$ is a graph.
-Moreover, it is straightforward to verify that the order obtained by letting $c_i<'c_j$ if $i<j$ is an $\mrm{HF}$-order, thus we have that $C\in \mathcal{K}_n$.
+Moreover, it is straightforward to verify that the order obtained by letting $c_i<'c_j$ if $i<j$ is a $\mrm{HF}$-order, thus we have that $C\in \mathcal{K}_n$.
 We verify conditions (a)-(c) from \ref{assumption:no-superstability}.

 Firstly, we clearly have from the fact that $<'$ is a $\mrm{HF}$-order that $c_0,c_1\onleq C$.
 By definition we have that there is no edge between $c_0$ and $c_1$.
 Thus \ref{assumption:no-superstability}(a) holds.